lh3/ropebwt3/README.md

 ## <a name="perf"></a>Performance

-The following table shows the time to construct the BWT for 100 human haplotype assemblies on both strands (~600 Gbp sequences in input).
+The following table shows the time to construct the BWT for 100 human haplotype assemblies on both strands (~600 billion characters in input).
 The following methods were evaluated:

 * `rb3 build`: construct BWT from input FASTA files with `ropebwt3 build`.
 This